hummingbot/hummingbot/documentation/docs/utilities/telegram.md

 Whether you are running Hummingbot in the cloud or on your local machine, you can use Telegram to monitor and control bots from wherever you are!

+!!! note
+    Make sure to install Telegram on your system before setting up your Telegram Bot.
+If not, you can download Telegram for [Windows/MAC/Linux](https://desktop.telegram.org/) and install.

 ## Set up your Telegram Bot

 Below, we show how to create a Telegram bot that integrates with your Hummingbot deployment.